stevekinney/stevekinney.net/src/routes/courses/figma/+page.md

 modified: 2024-04-16T06:28:47-05:00
 ---

+The material in this course is intended to go along with the [Figma, v2](https://frontendmasters.com/courses/figma-v2/) couse with [Frontend Masters](https://frontendmasters.com).

 > [!Important] Figma Project File
 > We'll be working with [this Figma project file](https://www.figma.com/community/file/1362026240901861662).
 You can and should make a copy of it and follow along.